 But all jobs suck.
 Even the good ones.
 Don’t email me just to complain.
-And, if you do, expect a templatized response.
+And, if you do, expect a templatized response like this:

 I know you see people on the internet who seem to love their jobs.
 They are lying.
 Okay, maybe they’re telling the truth.
 But they’re happy regardless of the work.
 And happy is the wrong word to use.
 Most likely, they are resilient.
 Happy people fall back on relationships and extra-curricular activities when a job is stressful or unsatisfying.